derfeldev/ansible-role-ghost/README.md

 This is an [Ansible](https://www.ansible.com/) role which installs [Ghost](https://ghost.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

+## This service requires the following other services:

+- **Database Service**: A MySQL or PostgreSQL database is required for storing Ghost content and configuration data.
+- **Reverse Proxy**: A reverse proxy server (such as Nginx or Traefik) is recommended for serving web requests and handling SSL termination.
+- **SMTP Service**: An SMTP server is needed for sending emails when mail functionality is enabled.

 This role *implicitly* depends on:

 - [`com.devture.ansible.role.playbook_help`](https://github.com/devture/com.devture.ansible.role.playbook_help)